Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 If your WIFI network don't have access to internet, you can also load the Raspbian Lite image in the SD card.

 * In your SD card, go to the "os" folder create a folder called "raspbian_lite"
-* From the official online repository, put all "raspbian_lite" folder contents in your "raspbian_lite" folder on the SD card
+* From the official online repository (http://downloads.raspberrypi.org/raspbian_lite/), put all "raspbian_lite" folder contents in your "raspbian_lite" folder on the SD card

 This makes PINN not having to download it when selected.